niranjankala/niranjankala.github.io/_posts/2024-03-31-securing-your-microservices-azure-b2c-authentication-in-asp-net-core-api-with-ocelot-api-gateway.md

     app.UseAuthentication(); // Place UseAuthentication before UseOcelot
     app.UseAuthorization(); // Place UseAuthorization before UseAuthentication
     ```
-6. Add `ocelot.json` file to the the ApiGateway with the below configuration
+6. Add the `ocelot.json` file to the the ApiGateway with the below configuration
     ```json
     {
       "Routes": [